Do I still need a lawyer if I am innocent?

 - Examine all avenues to find potential issues in your case, to see whether the evidence gathered against you is suspect or admissible at trial.

-Shouldn’t I just gather evidence myself to prove my innocence?
+Can't I gather evidence myself to prove my innocence?

 If you have evidence that you feel exonerates you, then it is important to tell your lawyer as soon as possible.
 If it can support the conclusion that you are not guilty, it may form the turning point for the crown's decision to drop the charges against you entirely.